lewiswalwyn/news/feedback edit.md

 * You should limit your votes to one in either direction.

---- working, (so far just for article voting) but looks gross once voted
+--- working but looks gross once voted

 ## Error Handling